In 2019, the Philly Pumptrack saw significant additions and improvements, in the form of a brand new jump line and supporting infrastructure.

-Our major initiative for 2019 is the addition of a dirt jump line.
-The jump line will add greater opportunities for skilled riders and make the Pumptrack a more desirable destination for riders who are looking for bigger jumps.
+The biggest change for 2019 was the addition of a dirt jump line.
+The jump line adds greater opportunities for skilled riders and makes the Pumptrack a more desirable destination for riders who are looking for bigger jumps.

-This is obviously a lot of work and will require several key changes, all of which will require extra manpower and budget.
-Changes include:
+This was obviously a lot of work and required several key changes, all of which will require extra manpower and budget to build and maintain.
+Changes included:

-- Moving our fence 30 feet further out, towards Parkside Avenue.
-This will significantly grow the size of the park and put the front fence in line with the fence around the tennis court next door.
-The red lines show where the new fence line will be.
+- Moving the fence 30 feet further out, towards Parkside Avenue.
+This significantly grew the size of the park and put the front fence in line with the fence around the tennis court next door.
+The diagram below shows the pumptrack prior to the expansion, with the new fence line marked in red.

 - Building the jump line.
 The jump line forms a U-shape, using a new drop-in built near the park’s entrance.
 Riders can choose from one of two different jump lines, and hone their skills on a smaller, shorter set of tabletop jumps between the advanced track and the new jumps.